KevinYameogo/DKR-notes/README.md

 ps x -> Show processes not attached to a terminal (e.g., background services)

 ps u -> Show process owner (user) and display in user-friendly format

+ps aux | grep cont1

+## docker exec

+Syntax: docker exec [OPTIONS] CONTAINER COMMAND [ARG...]

+- Used to execute a command inside a running Docker container.

+- It can be used to interact with a container's file system, processes, and environment.

+docker exec my-container ls /usr/src/app

+Run the "ls" command inside the container my-container to list the contents of the /usr/src/app directory.

+Use it with non-interactive commands that do not expect user input like ls, cat, echo.

+## docker exec : -t Option

+docker exec [OPTIONS] CONTAINER COMMAND [ARG...]

+docker exec -t my-container ls /app

+This command allocates a terminal (tty) to run interactive commands (like bash) within the container.

+- The --tty (or -t) flag attaches a pseudo-TTY to the container.

+- Hence, you get access to the input and output features that TTY devices provide.

+## docker exec : -i

+docker exec -i my-container cat /etc/hostname

+i (or --interactive): It keeps the container's Stdin open.

+This allows you to send input (commands or else) to the container through the standard input.

+Usage Tip: Use it with interactive commands that expect user input like vim, bash, sh, or other applications that require input.

+## docker exec -it – Opening a Terminal Inside the Container.

+docker exec -it my-container /bin/bash

+The two flags (-i and -t) are frequently used together to bind the I/O streams of the container to a pseudo-terminal, creating an interactive terminal session.

+/bin/bash specifies the type of shell you want to use(options bash, sh, Zsh etc).

+docker exec -it my-container cat /etc/shells

+Use this specific command to find out exactly which shells are available for your container.

+docker rm cont1 will remove container (id works too)

+docker rmi [imageName] to remove images